Table of Contents

 1. You Have More Control Over Your Life

 It often gets frustrating to work for others.
-Your ideas are listened to but sometimes abandoned, your schedule is rigid with a lot of inefficiencies and you don’t see the upside potential you hoped for.
+Your ideas are listened to but sometimes abandoned, your schedule is rigid with many inefficiencies, and you don’t see the upside potential.
 We have all been there.

 According to a TD Ameritrade Self-Employment survey, 76% of respondents had traditional employment before venturing out on their own.